 If you believe your divorce may be "Contested" click here for more information

-Despite what many people are lead to believe, there is only one type of divorce in Texas - a divorce.
-There is no official designation for "Uncontested" or "Contested" divorce.
+Despite what many people believe, there is only one type of divorce in Texas: a divorce.
+No official designation for "Uncontested" or "Contested" divorce exists.

-Rather, the term Uncontested divorce is most properly used to describe a divorce in which relatively little fighting is done.
-It describes a case in which the parties work together to reach an agreement on the various issues, such as child support or division of property, prior to or soon after filing.
+Instead, the term "uncontested divorce" in Texas is most appropriately used to describe a divorce in which relatively little fighting is done.
+It describes a case in which the parties work together to reach an agreement on various issues, such as child support or property division.
+The only distinction between a contested and uncontested divorce is how the parties resolve their differences during the divorce process.

-Keep in mind that, in Texas, a court cannot grant a divorce until 60 days have passed from the date of filing, unless an exception is granted based upon family violence.
+Keep in mind that in Texas, a court cannot grant a divorce until 60 days have passed from the date of filing unless an exception is granted based upon family violence.
+That's it’s considered best to contact a reasonable divorce attorney in Texas as soon as possible when contemplating filing a petition for divorce.

-Second, every divorce, even an Uncontested divorce requires three things: a petition, some form of service or a waiver thereof, and a final decree.
+Second, every divorce — even an uncontested divorce — requires a petition, some form of service or a waiver thereof, and a final decree.
+Hiring a divorce attorney in Texas will be crucial in determining precisely what your situation requires.

-Uncontested divorces occur for many reasons, including the recognition that the major expense in a case, both emotional and financial, is fighting or arguing.
+An uncontested divorce in Texas can occur for many reasons, including the recognition that a significant expense in a case, both emotional and financial, is fighting or arguing.
 Fighting takes time and time truly equals money in the legal world.
+Therefore, many couples come to an arrangement without further fighting.
+It’s always a good idea to have a divorce attorney review your case to ensure it is fair.
+If you have complicated financial assets, having a divorce attorney in Texas draft the agreement is a good idea.

 Here are some Beal Law Firm Resources that may help you with your Divorce questions: